merative/acd-containers/src/pages/installing/prereqs.md

 | ----------------------- | ---------------------- | -------- | ---------------- |
 | ACD                     | 3                      | 8 min (16 recommended )       | 64              |

 For high availability run 3 replicas of the ACD service on a minimum of 3 worker nodes that have 16 vCPU/node and 64 GB of memory.
-For a development or test environment, 1 or 2 replicas can be configured and 8 vCPU/pod can be used.
+For a development or test environment, 1 or 2 replicas can be configured and 8 vCPU/pod may be used.

 By default the ACD pods may use all of the CPUs on a node.
 If needed you can limit the ACD deployment CPU usage (see [Configuration](../../management/configuring), but this may result in lower availability of the ACD service.

 These are the requirements for ACD.
-The cluster itself has additional worker node requirements for monitoring, logging and other components so we recommend adding at least one more worker node for that if this is a new cluster.
+The cluster itself has additional requirements for mastr, infrastructure and possible worker node requirements for monitoring, logging and other components.
+Please see the [OpenShift recommended host practices](https://docs.openshift.com/container-platform/4.7/scalability_and_performance/recommended-host-practices.html) for guidance on adding infrastructure nodes and moving resources to those nodes.

-## Storage (Optional)
+## Storage

-If the deployment will use persistent file based storage instead of IBM Cloud Object (COS) storage, the Persistent Volume (PV) and Persistent Volume Claim (PVC) must be created.
+If the deployment will use persistent file based storage, the Persistent Volume (PV) and Persistent Volume Claim (PVC) must be created.

 ### Persistent Volume and Claim Installation